TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 In your scenario:
 - Group 1 grants read and write permissions to S3.
 - Group 2 denies read and write permissions to S3.

+If you attach both groups to a user, the user will not have permissions to read and write in S3.
+The explicit denial from Group 2 will override the permissions from Group 1.